ZTC for Faculty

 • Make content accessible for students with visual impairments.

 Share your OERs in either digital or print format with students in your course.
 Be sure to give your students clear instructions about appropriate use of printing services on your campus.
-Try to coordinate with the student computer labs, library, bookstore, and print shop on your campus.

 Do-It-Yourself